monsoonmaelstrom/book2/book2.md

 “This is what you were planning?
 When I asked a couple of days ago?”

-“Don’t sound so disappointed, sis,” Alex says.
+“Don’t sound so disappointed, sis,” Alex orders.
 “It’s the first birthday we’ve all been together in *years*!”

 “A streak we definitely should have continued,” I tell him.
 “Thank you for the cake,” I say, trying to be polite.